 A professional CPA spends years researching and working with tax laws and tax breaks.
 Turbo-Tax may be able to help you turn in basic small business taxes, but your personal CPA company will work tirelessly to make sure you’re getting the most for your money.

 3. They miscalculate the fixed cost and variable cost analysis.

 As a small-business entrepreneur, you know your field better than anyone.
 Likewise, no one knows how to handle money like a seasoned accountant.
 Not only can we help with your taxes, we can help you analyze your spending, budget, and pricing to ensure your business will remain viable.
 Especially as your company grows, enlisting the help of an accountant is critical for helping structure your business model.

-4. They chose to be a C-Corporation.
+4. They choose to be a C-Corporation.

 Picking the correct legal entity for your business is critical for your bottom line.
 Many start-ups establish themselves as a C-Corp, S-Corp, or LLC.
 Unfortunately, if an entrepreneur didn’t have a solid understanding of the tax code for each type of company, they may struggle with higher taxes later on.
 Particularly, this is a problem for entrepreneurs who launched their company as a C-Corp, as C-Corps are sometimes liable for “Double Taxes.”

 This doesn’t mean you shouldn’t launch as a C-Corp entity, but rather that you should have a solid understanding of the benefits and pitfalls of each entity, and which one fits best for your business.
 Only very specific types of businesses benefit from being a C-Corp.
 A good CPA can help you identity which entity will be the best fit for your company’s success.

 5. They raised capital without fully understanding the tax code.